The Depreciation Allowance: A Powerful Tax Benefit for Real Estate Investors

 The allowance for depreciation is a significant tax deduction benefit provided by the IRS to real estate investors because it allows them to write off a "paper loss" during each year of ownership without spending any money out of pocket.

-This is different than taking other legal tax deduction allowances such as mortgage interest because the IRS requires that the real estate investor actually pays out the mortgage interest to someone with hard dollars in order to write it off his or her income taxes.
-With depreciation allowance no money ever exchanges hands.
-The real estate investor simply claims the deduction on IRS form 4562.
+This is in contrast to other tax deductions, such as mortgage interest, which require the investor to pay out the interest in order to claim it on their taxes.
+With the depreciation allowance, no money is exchanged and the investor simply declares the deduction on their IRS form 4562.

-To do this the tax code classifies all investment real estate into one of the following two categories and then attributes its prescribed useful life to each.
+To determine the depreciation allowance, the tax code classifies all investment real estate into one of two categories and assigns a prescribed useful life to each.

-2. Non-Residential.
-Rental property that derives its income from non-residential sources such as offices, retail space, strip centers, and industrial buildings.
-We commonly refer to it as commercial real estate.
-Useful life: 39.0 years.
+- The second category is non-residential properties, which are rental properties that derive their income from non-residential sources such as offices, retail space, strip centers, and industrial buildings.
+These properties, commonly referred to as commercial real estate, have a useful life of 39 years.

 = Annual Depreciation Allowance